-How to Do China Quality Control Inspection to Reduce the Risks
+How to Choose China Quality Control Inspection Services to Reduce the Risks

 How to Choose China Quality Control Inspection Services

 Here are some suggestions that apply to many importers when do QC inspection in China, which you can see in the flowchart above:

 What if you cannot/are not allowed to be on site at the supplier’s factory?

 First, of course, if going to a factory is impossible, working on site is impossible.
 This has happened repeatedly since the start of the COVID-19 pandemic.
 But that doesn’t mean there is no way to check product quality:

 - A small amount of samples can be sent for review;

 - A live video call can guide factory staff through several steps, reassuring buyers that key requirements have been met.